scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

     scalar.db.storage=cassandra
 ```

-Note that you must always set the following three properties when you deploy ScalarDB Cluster on the Kubernetes environment using Scalar Helm Chart.
-These are the fixed value.
-They don't depend on each environment.
-So, you can set the same values by **copy and paste** in your `scalardbCluster.scalardbClusterNodeProperties`.
+Note that you must always set the following three properties if you deploy ScalarDB Cluster in a Kubernetes environment by using Scalar Helm Chart.
+These properties are fixed values.
+Since the properties don't depend on individual environments, you can set the same values by copying the following values and pasting them in `scalardbCluster.scalardbClusterNodeProperties`.

 ```yaml
 scalardbCluster: